hrvoje459/shamir-nemir-krumpir/README.md

 This package and implementation was made as an exercise in programming and for better understanding of Shamir's secret sharing algorithm.
 <br/><br/>
 <a href="https://www.vaultproject.io/" target="_blank"><img src="https://www.datocms-assets.com/2885/1620155126-brandhcvaultprimaryattributedcolorwhite.svg"/></a>
-Apart from sharing secrets, Shamir's secret sharing can also be used for securing apps and services, notable example is Hashicorp Vault  which has Seal/Unseal functionality (something like a lockdown for applications which triggers when host is restarted or Vault initialises it), when Vault is in its "sealed" state it requires that threshold of key shares is provided for it to unseals, key shares are initially generated using Shamir's secret sharing algorithm.
+Apart from sharing secrets, Shamir's secret sharing can also be used for securing apps and services, notable example is Hashicorp Vault  which has Seal/Unseal functionality (something like a lockdown for applications which triggers when host is restarted or Vault initialises it), when Vault is in its "sealed" state it requires that threshold of key shares is provided for it to unseal, key shares are initially generated using Shamir's secret sharing algorithm.
 More on that in official [documentation](https://www.vaultproject.io/docs/concepts/seal).

 ## Features